Contracts for Difference for Low Carbon Electricity Generation: consultation response

 As with all innovation support policies, it is necessary to review the purpose and performance of CfDs alongside development of the industries involved, the challenges they face, particularly with respect to present and future market conditions.

-Particularly relevant to reforming the CfD scheme would be evaluation of:
+Particularly relevant to reforming the CfD scheme would be an evaluation of:

 - The impact of CfD design on the functioning of electricity markets and incentives to invest